Thursday, February 27, 2020

 - Museo Nacional del Prado (Madrid)

-Jesus Christ, Nicodemus, Joseph of Arimathea, Mary of Clopas, John the Evangelist, Salome, Mary Magdalena, Virgin Mary
+Depicted people: Jesus, Nicodemus, Joseph of Arimathea, Mary of Clopas, John the Evangelist, Salome, Mary Magdalena, Mary

 Portrait of a Lady